Guided Bass & Trout Fishing

 Gene Chapman owns and operates Beaver Guide Service and is not affiliated with Beaver Lakefront Cabins other than we think he’s a great guide and an all around nice guy.

 Reservations are made by calling Beaver Guide Service directly at 479-253-5048.

 Weather on the lake or river is unpredictable and subject to change over the course of a single trip.
-Extra clothing and rain or wind gear is a good idea since you will only miss what you didn't bring along.
+Extra clothing and rain or wind gear is a good idea since you will only miss what you did not bring along.
 Sunscreen and sunglasses are very important in the summer.

 Two options.
-You can call 1-800-364-GAME and the conservation commission will take your information and credit card and give you a confirmation number.
-Alternately, we sell them at the front desk.
+You can call 1-800-364-GAME and the conservation commission will take your information and credit card and give you a confirmation number or you can go to agfc.com.